LukasHedegaard/co3d/README.md

 _Slow_ is the "slow" branch of the SlowFast network [[ArXiv](https://arxiv.org/abs/1812.03982), [Repo](https://github.com/facebookresearch/SlowFast)]

 # Usage
-The project code written in PyTorch and uses [Ride](https://github.com/LukasHedegaard/ride) to provide implementations of training, evaluations, and benchmarking methods.
-A plethora of usage options are available, which are best explored in the [Ride docs](https://ride.readthedocs.io) or the command-line help, e.g.:
+A plethora of usage options are available, which are best explored with command-line help for each project, e.g.:
 ```bash
 python models/cox3d/main.py --help
 ```